EXPO CHICAGO

 Location:

-Ryan Patrick Krueger creates photographic and collage-based works that utilize memory - collective and individual - to recover a lost visual history of queer intimacy.
-They source photographs, everyday objects, and queer publications, both pre- and post-Stonewall, to memorialize implied and overt moments of connection.
-This presentation will include a series of wall-based collage works.
-In Come Out, 1972, 2023, Krueger assembles prominent gay liberation publications, inside a wooden box with a lit candle - a memorial to the lives lost, battles fought, and the history that, despite its relative proximity, can feel slippery in our memory.
+Krueger creates photographic and collage-based works that utilize memory - collective and individual - to recover a lost visual history of Queer intimacy.
+They source photographs, everyday objects, and queer publications, both pre- and post-Stonewall to memorialize implied and overt moments of connection.
+This presentation will include a series of wall-based collage works that highlight lives lost, battles fought, and the history that, despite its relative proximity, can feel distant in our memory.

 SELECT WORKS